-The Advising and Learning Support office is located in OneStop on the first floor of Ramsey Library.
-The work done by the ALS Team complements the work of your faculty advisor; they can help you identify your goals, choose your courses, and register for classes.
+The Advising office is located in the Academic Success Center on the lower level of Ramsey Library.
+The work done by the ASC Advising Team complements the work of your faculty advisor; they can help you identify your goals, choose your courses, and register you for classes.
 If you need help understanding academic policies, they can explain and clarify; they can also connect you with support people and resources on campus.

-If you’ve got questions about your courses, your major, how to comply with academic policies, or how to access academic support resources, you can drop by the OneStop office.
-You can also get help by emailing firstname.lastname@example.org, or visiting unca.youcanbook.me, which allows you to schedule a face-to-face appointment with a OneStop advisor.
-You can also call (828) 350-4501 to speak with a OneStop advisor.
+If you’ve got questions about your courses, your major, how to comply with academic policies, or how to access academic support resources, you can drop by the Academic Success Center.
+You can also get help by emailing ASC@unca.edu, or visiting https://universityofncasheville.setmore.com/ , which allows you to schedule an appointment with an ASC advisor.
+You can also call 828.350.4501 to speak with an ASC representative.

 Writing Center and Peer Tutoring

 University Writing Center